UWStout/CookieQuest/ReadMe.txt

-Installation: Download repository, and run the .exe to launch game
+Installation: Download repository, put the HTML_Build on a web server and access the game thru the IP address.

 Description of Game: Cookie Quest is a 2d boss battler, take on the quest of a dino baker to collect his cookie ingredients from all around the world.
 Collect these ingredients by battleing the sentient ingedient based monsters and collect a piece of them.